Reacteev/gatsby-source-notion-api/README.md

 - Due to the fact that Notion API only appeared recently, and it is still in beta, some blocks are marked "unsupported".
 Among others, images cannot be fetched for now
-- Currently, `gatsby-source-notion-api` can only work with one provided database.
-In further releases, all databases reachable by the Integration will be available for querying
 - ~~Nested blocks are currently skipped.
 E.g. if a list item has a nested sublist, it's contents will be omitted.
 This will be fixed in the nearest releases~~ Nested blocks are supported as of `0.4.0`!
 - ~~Only raw content is available.
 Raw meaning whatever Notion returns.
 Further releases will aim at